Willi Castro Player Props: Twins vs. Guardians

 Willi Castro At The Plate

-- Castro is batting .189 with two doubles, a home run and five walks.
+- Castro is hitting .189 with two doubles, a home run and five walks.

-- Castro has gotten a hit in five of 21 games this year (23.8%), with multiple hits twice.
+- This year, Castro has recorded at least one hit in five of 22 games (22.7%), and had multiple hits twice.

-- Castro has driven in a run in three games this year (14.3%), including one multiple-RBI game.
+- Castro has driven in a run in three games this season (13.6%), including one multiple-RBI game.

-- He has scored at least one run five times this season (23.8%), including one multi-run game.
+- In five of 22 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.